Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-12-24-Q-Learning_DEP_4.md

 }
 ```

-This hierarchical structure enables several key improvements over individual fitting approaches.
-First, participants with limited or noisy data borrow strength from the group, leading to more stable parameter estimates.
-Second, we explicitly model the distribution of individual differences within each group, capturing heterogeneity that might be clinically relevant.
-Third, group comparisons emerge naturally from the posterior distributions rather than requiring separate statistical tests.
+Such a hierarchical structure allows parameters for participants with limited or noisy data to borrow some precision from the group, leading to more stable estimates.
+Also, as we explicitly model the distribution of individual differences within each group, capturing heterogeneity that might be clinically relevant.
+This latter also facilitates group comparisons from the posterior distributions rather than requiring separate statistical tests.

 ## Validating Parameter Recovery with Posterior Predictive Checks